NBA Rumors: Pacers Could Swap Myles Turner For Grizzlies’ Mike Conley, ‘Bleacher Report’ Suggests

 — Grizzly Bear Blues (@sbnGrizzlies) April 25, 2019

-Myles Turner is only 23, making him a good fit with the timeline of Jaren Jackson Jr., the No. 4 pick in the 2018 NBA Draft who is highly expected to become the new face of the Grizzlies’ franchise.
-Jackson Jr. has shown lots of superstar potentials in his rookie season, averaging 13.8 points, 4.7 rebounds, and 1.4 blocks on 50.6 percent shooting from the field and 35.9 percent shooting from beyond the arc.
+Myles Turner is only 23-years-old, making him a good fit with the timeline of Jaren Jackson Jr., the No. 4 pick in the 2018 NBA Draft, who is highly expected to become the new face of the Grizzlies franchise.
+Jackson Jr. has shown lots of superstar potential in his rookie season, averaging 13.8 points, 4.7 rebounds, and 1.4 blocks on 50.6 percent shooting from the field, and 35.9 percent shooting from beyond the arc.
 Pairing him with Turner could give the Grizzlies a younger or even better version of the Mike Conley-Marc Gasol tandem.

 Meanwhile, Mike Conley will be an incredible addition to the Pacers, giving Victor Oladipo an All-Star caliber backcourt partner who could ease the load on his shoulders on the offensive end of the floor.
 Conley may have not expressed his desire to leave the Grizzlies, but at this point in his NBA career, he will surely want to play for a team that can at least compete in the postseason than being part of the rebuilding process.